Edited and updated: March 2015

 General fluid pressure

 During a contraction the pressure is equalised throughout the fluid rather than directly squeezing the baby, placenta and umbilical cord.
 This protects the baby and his/her oxygen supply from the effects of the powerful uterine contractions.
-When the membranes have ruptured the placenta and baby get compressed during a contraction.
+When fluid is reduced (by escaping through a hole in the membranes), the placenta and baby get compressed during a contraction.
 Most babies can cope well with this, but the experience of birth for the baby is probably not as pleasant.
 When the placenta is compressed blood circulation is interrupted reducing the oxygen supply to baby.
 In addition, the umbilical cord may be in a position where it gets squashed between baby and uterus with contractions.
 When this happens the baby’s heart rate will dip during a contraction in response to the reduced blood flow.
-A healthy baby can cope with this intermittent reduction in oxygen supply for hours (it’s a bit like holding your breath for 30 seconds every few minutes).
+A healthy baby can cope with this intermittent reduction in oxygen for hours (it’s a bit like holding your breath for 30 seconds every few minutes).
 However, this is probably not so great for an extended period of time, or if the baby is already compromised through prematurity or a poorly functioning placenta.

 During labour forewaters are formed as the lower segment of the uterus stretches and the chorion (the external membrane) detaches from it.
 The well flexed baby’s head fits into the cervix and cuts off the fluid in front of the head (forewaters) from the fluid behind (hind waters).
 Pressure from contractions cause the forewaters to bulge downwards into the dilating cervix and eventually through into the vagina.
 This protects the forewaters from the high pressure applied to the hind waters during a contraction and keeps the membranes intact.
 The forewaters transmit pressure evenly over the cervix which aids further dilatation.
 When the baby is in an OP position the head may not flex as well to block off the hind waters = pressure is able to move into the forewaters and they may rupture.
 Early rupture of membranes if often a feature of an OP labour.